-Ozu Washi is a handmade paper made in Uchiko Town, Ozu City, Ehime Prefecture.
-The history of papermaking of Ozu Washi dates back to the Heian period, and the current style of Ozu Washi emerged in the mid-Edo period, and despite a declining workforce, it is still known as a successful high-quality Washi today.
+Ozu traditional Japanese paper (called Ozu washi in Japanese) is a handmade paper made in the town of Uchiko, Ehime prefecture.
+The history of papermaking of Ozu washi dates back to the Heian period (794-1185), and the current style of Ozu washi emerged in the mid-Edo period (1603-1868).
+Despite a declining workforce, it is still a successful and high-quality washi today.

-Ozu Washi features a variety of raw materials; paper mulberry, paperbush, Diplomorpha sikokiana, hemp, bamboo, straw, and sunset hibiscus.
-It has many uses such as for shoji, kites and colored papers, and in particular, the popular Ozu Washi used for calligraphy.
-The thinness and evenness of Ozu Washi has contributed to its reputation as an exclusive and user-friendly paper ideal for calligraphy.
-After being allowed to mature for 3 to 4 years, calligraphy Ozu Washi naturally develops an antique patina and a smoother surface, which allows for smoother brush strokes and unique artistic expressions.
+Ozu washi features a variety of raw material such as paper mulberry, paperbush, gampi, hemp, bamboo, straw, and sunset hibiscus.
+It has many uses such as screen doors, kites, colored papers, and calligraphy, in particular.
+The fineness and evenness of Ozu washi has contributed to its reputation as high quality, user-friendly paper that is ideal for calligraphy.
+After being allowed to mature for three to four years, Ozu paper for calligraphy naturally develops an antique patina and a smoother surface, which allows for great brush strokes and unique artistic expressions.

-The origin of Ozu Washi are lost in the mists of time, but the Engi-Shiki Code giving detailed regulations of the state completed in the Heian period mentions Ozu washi and it is traditionally assumed that production began at some earlier point.
-A papermaking history book entitled Kamisuki-choho-ki, states that a well-known ancient poet, Hitomaro KIKINOMOTO(NO), began papermaking in Iwami Province, and the technique was later introduced to Ozu; the current style of Ozu Washi being developed by the Genroku era of the Edo period.
-Zenjomon Shusho introduced new techniques resulting in papermaking becoming one of the key industries of the Ozu domains, and it was even regarded as the best Washi in Japan.
-In 1910, a new paper mill was built employing about 430 people, but by the end of World War 2 only 74 workers remained and numbers continued to drop.
+The origin of Ozu washi is lost to time, but a document called Engishiki which gives detailed descriptions of regulations and was completed in the Heian period mentions Ozu washi so it is assumed that production began at some earlier point.
+A history book about papermaking entitled Kamisuki-choho-ki, states that a well-known poet, Hitomaro KAKINOMOTO, began papermaking in Iwami province (now Shimane prefecture) and the technique was introduced to Ehime.
+The current style of Ozu washi developed by around 1688–1704.
+New techniques were introduced by a craftsman named Zenjomon SHUSHO.
+As a result, papermaking became one of the key industries of the region and it was even regarded as the best washi in Japan.
+In 1910, a new paper mill was built employing up to four hundred and thirty people, but by the end of World War II only seventy-four workers remained.

 In addition to the war, production has been largely affected by mechanization.
-However, despite such hard times craftsmen have upheld the handwork techniques and the Ozu Washi tradition has been preserved into modern times.
+However, despite hard times craftsmen have upheld the handwork techniques and Ozu washi has been preserved into modern times.